Michael Ely Is A Gay Multidimensional Artist

 NORTHERN STAR: What caused you to put down your instruments and take such an extended hiatus from performing?

 MICHAEL: We were burned out.
 We wanted out of L.A.
+Spider and I, blazed the way for other gay persons and artists.
 Too many ghosts.
 We moved to Tucson and started a new and fresh life.
 We didn’t have anything to do with music for about 16 years.

 NORTHERN STAR: At one time Arizona was horribly homophobic.
 Did you find it that way then, and is it still that way today?